Skip to Main Content

 Federal statutes: codes

 Codification is the process by which statutes are rearranged into subject order and any subsequent amendments are incorporated.
-This does not mean that the U.S has a "Napoleonic code" legal system such as is found in civil law jurisdictions, although the state of Louisiana is the exception, like Quebec in Canada, in that it does have a system of private law based on the French Code Civil.
+This does not mean that the U.S. has a "Napoleonic code" legal system such as is found in civil law jurisdictions, (although the state of Louisiana is the exception, like Quebec in Canada, in that it does have a system of private law based on the French Code Civil).

 Electronic sources

-Westlaw has the code in Database ID: USCA.
-(But use Find by Citation if you can).
 HeinOnline has several editions of the United States Code, from 1925 to 2006.

 Printed sources